A casual fan’s guide to jumping right into ‘Stranger Things’ season 3

 Although Stranger Things is set squarely in the mid-’80s, the show has been such a monster hit that it’s easy to imagine Netflix trying to keep its young cast fighting cruciferous hobgoblins well into the 2000s.

-The series, whose third season drops on July 4, has had the kind of disruptive cultural impact any network would kill for and any brand manger would sell his or her soul to place their product in.
+The series, whose third season drops on July 4, has had the kind of disruptive cultural impact any network would kill for and any brand manager would sell his or her soul to place their product in.
 Stranger Things flew in under the radar in the summer of 2016 as a spooky Winona Ryder vehicle and quickly became the (purported) most-watched streaming show of all time, vaulting several cast members to instant fame, and in Millie Bobby Brown’s case, an Emmy nomination.
-And now that the world has had two years to digest the second season, expectations are sky high for the show’s return.
+And now that the world has had two years to digest the second season, expectations are sky-high for the show’s return.

 Well, except perhaps among those who haven’t seen it yet.